 Monitoring and Identification

-Generally, you should make a point to routinely check your plants for any pest present and take note of the quantity.
-Also, take note of how widespread the problem is from houseplant to the other.
+You should regularly check your plants for any pests present and take note of the quantity.
+Also, take note of how widespread the problem is from one houseplant to the other.
 This initial activity serves two purposes.

 If you touch the plant and observe flying white bugs, those are whiteflies.
-While the sticky whitish-looking bugs could be insect scales.
+In comparison, the sticky, whitish-looking bugs could be insect scales.

 Mealybugs

-When inspecting your plants for the presence of mealybugs, check the underside since they are most commonly found on the lower surfaces of leaves and in leaf axils (where the leaf attaches to the stem).
+When looking at your plants for the presence of mealybugs, please check the underside since they are most commonly found on the lower surfaces of leaves and leaf axils (where the leaf attaches to the stem).

 You’ll often find mealybugs on African violets, plants in the citrus family, Ficus, jade, gardenia, poinsettia, and other indoor plants.
-While most sprays don’t work on mealybugs there are several other ways to control these notorious bugs.
+While most sprays don’t work on mealybugs, several other ways exist to control these notorious bugs.

 Let’s check them out: